-The RDID command (9Fh) reads information from a separate flash memory address space for device identification (ID) and Common Flash Interface (CFI) information.
-See Device ID and Common Flash Interface (ID-CFI) Address Map on page 113 for the tables defining the contents of the ID-CFI address space.
+The RDIDJ command (9Fh) reads information from a separate flash memory address space for device identification (ID) and Common Flash Interface (CFI) information.
+See Device ID and Common Flash Interface (ID-CFI) Address Map on page 115 for the tables defining the contents of the ID-CFI address space.
 The ID-CFI address space is programmed by Cypress and read-only for the host system.

-7.4 JEDEC JESD216B Serial Flash Discoverable Parameters (SFDP) Space
+7.4 JEDEC JESD216 Serial Flash Discoverable Parameters (SFDP) Space.

 The RSFDP command (5Ah) reads information from a separate Flash memory address space for device identification, feature, and configuration information, in accord with the JEDEC JESD216B standard for Serial Flash Discoverable Parameters.
 The ID-CFI address space is incorporated as one of the SFDP parameters.

-See Section 11.
-Serial Flash Discoverable Parameters (SFDP) Address Map on page 110 for the tables defining the contents of the SFDP address space.
-The SFDP address space is programmed by Cypress and read-only for the host system.
+See Section 11.2, Serial Flash Discoverable Parameters (SFDP) Address Map on page 112 for the table defining the contents of the SFDP address space.
+The SFDP address space is programmed by Cypress and is read-only for the host system